colbycheeze/colbycheeze.com/source/blog/2015-03-01-my-path-to-becoming-a-full-stack-rails-developer.html.markdown

 ### December 2014
+Around the middle of the month is when I really hit my biggest win, which was discovering The Odin Project curriculum.
+Prior to this, I had NO idea where to go with my learning, and was discouraged at my lack of money to put towards joining a boot camp.

 My learning history for this month wasn't kept perfectly, but I do have a Trello board that I began around this time.
-I spent the majority of the month focused primarily on The Odin Project's Web Dev 101, Ruby, and Rails sections.
+I spent the last two weeks of the month focused primarily on The Odin Project's Web Dev 101, Ruby, and Rails sections.
 [Check out the Trello board progress](https://trello.com/b/i5L13ALl/learn-programming) for